MiniMinja/TopDown/Assets/Scripts/Character/Player/PlayerAttackHandler.md

 ### Private

 `void Start()`
-creates a secondhand activator that chooses a weapon with hitbox when
+creates a secondhand activator that chooses a weapon with hitbox when initialized.

 `void Update()`
  updates the user's cooldown to attack and switch weapons every frame.